 The single manufacturer supplying equipment to this specification shall furnish proof of a minimum of 15 similar installations and 10 years of experience manufacturing skid mounted booster stations as specified.

 B. CERTIFICATIONS

-The manufacturer shall be a UL Listed and NSF 61/372 certified Packaged Pump Station Manufacturer, a UL 508A Listed Control Panel Manufacturer.
+The manufacturer shall be a UL QCZJ Listed Packaged Pump Station Manufacturer, a UL 508A Listed Control Panel Manufacturer, and an ISO 9001:2015 Certified Manufacturer.

 C. MANUFACTURER PERSONNEL